 Zimmerman Services is the 'Responsible Authority' for reporting breaches of the Catholic Church's documents Towards Healing, Integrity in Ministry and Integrity in the Service of the Church.

-- The Diocesan Child Protection Unit (DCPU) - provides relevant services such as child protection training, investigations of alleged abuse, pre-employment checks and requests for advice and support
+- The Prevention and Response Team (PaRT) – provides relevant services such as child protection training, investigations of alleged abuse, pre-employment checks and requests for advice and support

 - Healing and Support – works with people who have been adversely affected by child sexual assault perpetrated by members of the diocese